 Dota 2 has very little randomness, an absurd amount of information to remember, unending layers of strategy, and yet new players keep coming back.
 Why?
 Just because its “fun”?
 Well, Dota 2 has perfected feeding the player a steady diet of gratifying moments, but more importantly, the game is emotional.
 I have never played such an intense, emotionally exhausting game in my life.
 The wins take you to the highest of gaming highs, and the losses take you to the lowest of gaming lows.
 That intensity is addicting, and I think that is what keeps new players coming back even if they get pummeled their first few (hundred) games.

 The other example we should consider is chess.
 Its hard to find a more pure competitive experience than chess, yet it remains immensely popular.
 Some of this popularity is due to its strong legacy and culture, but part of it is due to the game itself.
 The people passionate about chess actually enjoy the game.
-They didn’t become passionate after a parent convinced them that being good at chess has a prestige to it or after hearing stories of Bobby Fischer.
-Even if chess can’t be imitated, it still tells us something about what some people want in a tabletop experience.
+Sure, they may have become passionate after a parent convinced them that being good at chess has a prestige to it or after hearing stories of Bobby Fischer, but it’s still undeniable that one won’t pour hours upon hours into chess every day unless they enjoy it.

 I welcome this challenge as a designer: how do I make my game emotionally intense?
 How do I make it more than just fun, but actually satisfying?
 How do I make players demand another game even after they have lost?
-Again, Kibler’s comment carries the strong odor of Hearthstone bias: HS isn’t the deepest card game, which in turn attracts a boatload of casual players, so its not surprising that the audience Kibler has come to view as a correct audience wouldn’t be attracted to hardcore competitive games like the ones I enjoy.
+Again, Kibler’s comment carries the odor of Hearthstone bias or perhaps Magic bias, in which the best player does not always win.

 Thinking Randomness Is the Enemy – Part 1